Advisory Group

 Dr. Valeria Guarneros-Meza

-Valeria is a Reader in Public Policy and Politics, at De Montfort University, UK.
-S. Her research focus has been on local politics, citizen participation, governance, collaboration, partnership and Latin America.
+Valeria has a PhD in Public Policy (De Montfort University, UK).
+Currently, she is a visiting scholar at the Department of Urban Studies and Planning, University of Sheffield.
+Between 2014-2022 she was Reader in Public Policy and Politics, De Montfort University.
+Her research focus has been on local governance, citizen participation, collaboration, partnership working.
 She has been able to study these topics within the English and Welsh contexts and in Mexico and Latin America.
 She has done studies on the impact that structural economic changes and institutional socio-political reforms have on local governance.
-Also, democratic principles such as inclusion and accountability have also an area of interest, particularly how these concepts and meanings affect the organisational structures of local government as well as the practices and behaviour of local government bureaucrats.
+Also, democratic principles such as inclusion and accountability have been also an area of interest, particularly how these concepts and meanings affect the organisational structures of local government as well as the practices and behaviour of local government bureaucrats.

 Andrews, Rhys & Entwistle, Tom & Guarneros-Meza, Valeria.
 (2018).
 Local Government Size and Political Efficacy: Do Citizen Panels Make a Difference?
 International Journal of Public Administration.
 42.